Monday Morning 5/19/2025:

 Join us for a tribute to Frances “Fanny” Wright, a thought leader of her time but sometimes forgotten figure who was a close friend of Lafayette and influenced his belief in equality between men and women.
 Fanny was an independent lecturer, writer, freethinker, feminist, and social reformer who shared Lafayette’s commitment to the abolition of slavery.
 She was born in Scotland in 1795, was invited by Lafayette to join him on his Farewell Tour of America, became a US citizen in 1825, and died in Cincinnati in 1852 where she is laid to rest in Spring Grove Cemetery.

-Tristra Yeager and Eleanor Rust, Co-producers of the Frances Wright podcast, Julien Icher, President and founder of The Lafayette Trail, Inc., Chuck Schwam, Executive Director of the American Friends of Lafayette, an AFL Lafayette interpreter, and a Fanny Wright interpreter will speak in the Rose Garden gazebo.
+Tristra Yeager and Eleanor Rust, Co-producers of the Frances Wright podcast, Julien Icher, President and founder of The Lafayette Trail, Inc., Robert Kelly, Vice President, The American Friends of Lafayette (AFL), a Lafayette interpreter, and a Fanny Wright interpreter will speak in the Rose Garden gazebo.
 Following their presentations, we will visit Fanny’s grave to lay flowers and read the inscriptions on her monument.
-A reception sponsored by the Alliance Francaise will follow (location TBD).

 Open to all, free of charge.